pharo-project/pheps/phep-proposal.md

 # Description

 The main effect is to adapt the state machine of `NumberParser` to accept and ignore underscore.
-A proof of concept is proposed as a distinct PR: https://github.com/pharo-project/pharo/pull/12479
+An implementation is proposed as a distinct PR: https://github.com/pharo-project/pharo/pull/17760

 Note that acceptance of underscore will not be optional since `NumberParser` is used to parse Pharo numerics and deals with Pharo syntax specificity that is not intended for generic number parsing.
 E.g. `(NumberParser parse: '2r10.01e2') >>> 9.0`.